processone/docs.ejabberd.im/content/admin/configuration/listen-options.md

  always much higher than c2s limit.
 Change this value with extreme care as it can cause unwanted disconnect if set too low.

+## module

+*ModuleName*

+Mandatory option to define what module will serve the port.

 ## password

 *Secret*